Unique equilibrium states for Bonatti-Viana diffeomorphisms: Introduction and statement of results

-A more precise statement of Corollary \ref{cor1.1}, including a precise formula for $D(g)$, is given as Theorem \ref{t.BV-range}.
-We also have the following result for a fixed H\"older continuous potential.

-\begin{cor} Let $\varphi\colon \mathbb{T}^4\to \mathbb{R}$ be a H\"older continuous potential.
-In any $C^0$-neighborhood of $\fB$, there exists a $C^1$-open subset $\mathcal{V} \subset \Diff(\mathbb{T}^4)$ containing diffeomorphisms from the Bonatti--Viana family such that for every $g\in \mathcal{V}$, $g$ has a dominated splitting and is not partially hyperbolic and $(\mathbb{T}^4,g,\varphi)$ has a unique equilibrium state. \end{cor} We also consider potential functions $\varphi$ which are scalar multiples of the geometric potential $\phigeo =-\log J^{cu}(x)$, where $J^{cu}(x)$ is the Jacobian determinant in the center-unstable direction.
-In \S \ref{s.geo}, we show that Theorem \ref{main2} applies to the potential functions $\varphi=t\phigeo$ when the diffeomorphism $g$ is $C^{1+\alpha}$.
-We obtain the following result about SRB measures for the Bonatti-Viana family. \begin{thma} Let $\fbv \in \UUU_{\lambda, \rho}$ with $\log \lambda, \rho$ sufficiently small.
+A more precise statement of this result, including the definition of $\Phi$, is given as Theorem \ref{t.BV}.
+In \S \ref{s:corproof}, by analyzing the function $\Phi$ and the topological pressure $P(\varphi; g)$, we give two corollaries of this result: in Corollary \ref{t.BV-range}, we show that for a fixed diffeomorphism $g$ which is a $C^1$ perturbation of $\fbv$, every H\"older continuous $\varphi$ satisfying a bounded range condition has a unique equilibrium state; in Corollary \ref{cor1.2}, we show that for a fixed H\"older continuous potential then there is a unique equilibrium state with respect to $\fbv$ as long as the parameters $\rho, \log \lambda$ in the Bonatti-Viana construction are sufficiently small.

+Consider the potential function $\phigeo(x) =-\log \det(Df|_{E^{cu}(x)})$, where $E^{cu}(x) \subset T_x \TT^4$ is the two-dimensional centre-unstable subspace at $x$.
+We refer to this as the \emph{geometric potential}; see for example \cite{rB75, IT10,GS14,C14} for the terminology and for applications of the family $\{t\phigeo : t\in \RR\}$ including multifractal analysis of Lyapunov exponents.

+\begin{thma} Let $\fbv \in \UUU_{\lambda, \rho}$ with $\log \lambda, \rho$ sufficiently small.
 Then for every $C^2$ diffeomorphism $g$ which is a sufficiently small $C^1$ perturbation of $\fbv$, the following are true. \begin{itemize} \item $t=1$ is the unique root of the function $t\mapsto P(t\phigeo_g; g)$. \item There is an $\eps>0$ such that $t\phigeo_g$ has a unique equilibrium state $\mu_t$ for each $t\in (-\eps,1+\eps)$. \item $\mu_1$ is the unique SRB measure for $g$. \end{itemize} \end{thma} Our results are proved using general machinery developed by the first and last named authors~\cite{CT4}.
-The idea is to find a `good' collection of orbit segments on which the map has uniform expansion, contraction, and mixing properties, and demonstrating that this collection is `large' in the sense that any orbit segment can be \emph{decomposed} into `good' and `bad' parts in such a way that the collection of `bad' orbit segments has smaller topological pressure than the entire system.
+The idea is to find a `good' collection of orbit segments on which the map has uniform expansion, contraction, and mixing properties, and demonstrating that this collection is large in the sense that any orbit segment can be \emph{decomposed} into `good' and `bad' parts in such a way that the collection of `bad' orbit segments has smaller topological pressure than the entire system.